agusavior/cdk-prototype/infrastructure/README.md

 If you run `cdk destroy --all`, some information won't be deleted.
 Read more about it in this issue: https://github.com/aws/aws-cdk/issues/7194

+### State cannot be updated

+If you ran `cdk deploy`, and some stack can't be updated, you may move the state of your stack by using AWS CLI.
+Here, some useful commmands:

+* `aws cloudformation delete-stack --stack <stackname>` delete a stack
+* `aws cloudformation cancel-update-stack --stack <stackname>` cancel a stack update
+* `aws cloudformation list-stacks` list real remote stacks of the account

 ## Important commands